-Months passed, it was all a bit of a blur but really difficult period and my health was still really poor.
-I wanted to deal with my depression and anxiety and was also having suicidal thoughts by this point so it had become even more serious.
+Months passed, it was all a bit of a blur and an extremely difficult period of time.
+My health was still really poor.
+I wanted to deal with my depression and anxiety and by this point, was also having suicidal thoughts so the situation had become even more serious.
 I decided to try Neurotherapy which is where you get hooked up to a computer via sensors and repattern your brainwaves over the course of a few weeks using various computer exercises.
 I thought it was worth a try and at least it didn’t involve taking more medication.
 On 7th January 2013 I travelled to London for my appointment.
 My anxiety was at an all time high.
-I actually had a panic attack in public at the train station before leaving and the journey felt almost unbearable.
-To cut a story short, I felt like the ‘consultation/ treatment’ was rubbish.
+I actually had a major panic attack in public at the train station before leaving and the journey felt almost unbearable.
+To cut a long story short, I felt like the ‘consultation/ treatment’ was rubbish.
 It didn’t feel right and just felt like a quick ‘money maker.’
 I travelled up and back in the one day and was exhausted and stressed all day.
 The tube commute was particularly hard as I was desperately trying to keep my anxiety under control.
 Well at least Neurotherapy was now crossed off the list.

 Even though medical doctors would probably dispute this.
 I firmly believe there were drug residues in my body tissues and I needed to physically cleanse on a deeper level in order to remove them and let my body repair.
 On a physical level I was still losing hair, feeling fatigued, having trouble with temperature regulation, suffering from dry eyes with blurred vision at times and I was reacting to foods.
 Nearly every time I ate, I would come flush and come up in a skin rash.
 I was also very bloated and uncomfortable a lot of the time.